Society for American Baseball Research: Regional chapters

-SABR has regional chapters located across mainland United States.
-Additionally, there are also a number of international chapters.
-Majority of chapters are named in honor of a player or person with a close connection to or after something associated with the chapter's location.
+SABR has regional chapters located across the mainland United States.
+There are also a number of international chapters.
+The majority of chapters are named in honor of a player or person with a close connection to, or after something associated with, the chapter's location.
+Chapters are displayed here with their headquartered locations and the wider area they serve, if applicable.